southworks/CapsNet-CNTK/README.md

 # CapsNet-CNTK

-A CNTK implementation of CapsNet based on Geoffrey Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)
+A CNTK implementation of CapsNet based on the paper titled '[Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)' by Sara Sabour, Nicholas Frost and Geoffrey Hinton.

 ## Requeriments